suptoasty/CryptogramSolver/README.md

 * run the application through console with "python decryptorator5000.py" or use the ui script "python decrypt_ui.py"

 # Using the application ui
-* you can either use a python list of words ex: ['this', 'is', 'a', 'python', 'word', 'list'] or you can create a text document and use choose file to load cipher as a list
+* you can either use a string in the ui text edit box or you can create a text document and use choose file to load cipher as a list
-* when you have the correct form of the cypher in the qt5 text field hit the solve button
+* after entering a string directly hit solve, loading a text file will do this for you